The Spanish adverb “incluso” is a very frequent connector in Spanish. It means “even” in English.

 Even when he’s not drunk, he’s very funny.

 The word “hasta” has several meanings in Spanish, one of them being “even”.
-Consequently, it can be used as an alternative to “incluso”, especially in a colloquial way.
+Consequently, it can be used as an alternative to “incluso”, especially when we talk in a colloquial language.

 Tengo un perro, un gato… ¡hasta un loro!